figsoda/sagoin/README.md

 [![ci](https://img.shields.io/github/workflow/status/figsoda/sagoin/ci?label=ci&logo=github-actions&style=flat-square)](https://github.com/figsoda/sagoin/actions?query=workflow:ci)

 `sagoin` is a command-line submission tool for the UMD CS Submission Server.
-This project is largely inspired by and aims to be the spiritual successor of the [CommandLineSubmission program](https://github.com/billpugh/marmoset/tree/master/CommandLineSubmission) from the [marmoset project](https://marmoset.cs.umd.edu) by [Bill Pugh](https://www.cs.umd.edu/~pugh), hence the [AGPL-3.0-or-later] license and the name [sagoin](https://en.wiktionary.org/wiki/sagoin), which refers to a [marmoset](https://en.wikipedia.org/wiki/Marmoset).
+This project is largely inspired by and aims to be the spiritual successor of the [CommandLineSubmission] program from the [marmoset](https://marmoset.cs.umd.edu) project by [Professor William Pugh](https://www.cs.umd.edu/~pugh), hence the [AGPL-3.0-or-later] license and the name [sagoin](https://en.wiktionary.org/wiki/sagoin), which refers to a [marmoset](https://en.wikipedia.org/wiki/Marmoset).